 If you want to stay with your partner and make it work, firstly take time alone to reflect on how you discuss sex.
 If you’re feeling sexually unfulfilled, the topic of sex may stir heated conversations.
 Perhaps you lash out in frustration or your partner shuts down and avoids communicating.
 Realise that couples generally want to please each other and not being able to meet your needs will be just as irritating as your needs not being met.
 Also understand that there is no such thing as a ‘normal sex drive’.
 Neither you or your partner is wrong.
 Try to see from their perspective and show empathy towards their feelings.
 This will help break down communication barriers.

 Can you collaborate?

 Publication Sexual Being spoke to sex therapist, Jamila Dawson, who recommends collaborating and working to reach a middle ground.
-For instance, if your partner feels tired and not interested in penetrative sex, could they use toys to help you masturbate?
+For instance, if your partner feels tired and not interested in penetrative sex, could they use toys to help you receive pleasure still?
 It’s important to note that no one should feel pressured to do anything sexually.
 Ideally, your partner should be eager to ensure you’re satisfied and open to trying new ideas.

 Change your language

 Rather than saying, ‘Why don’t you want to have sex with me?’ or ‘We don’t have enough sex’, ask your partner about their feelings towards sexual intimacy.
 If they have a very low interest, perhaps they struggle to find what arouses them.
 Maybe they grew up in a culture where sex was perceived negatively.
 They may even have low sexual interest due to past experiences.